microsoft/nearobject-framework/windows/nearobject/winrt/windows.devices.nearobject/README.md

 ## Development Guidelines

 Each WinRT object must be defined in its own `.idl` file which will result in the compiler generating one Windows Metadata `.winmd` file per object.
-The C++/WinRT toolchain has been configured to merge all component Windows metadata files into a single `.winmd` with named with the root namespace name (here, `windows.devices.nearobject.winmd`).
+The C++/WinRT toolchain has been configured to merge all component Windows metadata files into a single `.winmd` with named with the root namespace name (here, `Windows.Devices.NearObject.winmd`).

 ### Adding a new `.idl` file